 When dealing with the provider, keep a record of times and dates of calls, names, copies of correspondence, speed test records, bills and any other relevant details.
 If an issue is not resolved to your satisfaction this will be helpful should you have to escalate the complaint.

 Before pursuing a complaint, you need to consider if it’s an issue that’s within the provider’s control, and that it is not a limitation or feature of the service you agreed to when joining.

 Broadband speeds are a major point of contention between users and providers.
 But very often this is not something the ISP can do much about, and they are likely operating within the rules.
 It doesn’t mean you shouldn’t ask for assistance if it’s performing below expectations but keep in mind that many factors can impact speed, and not all of them can be pinned on your service provider.
 For more information see how to complain about slow broadband below.

 If your broadband complaint relates to the likes of traffic management or blocked web sites, you are unlikely to have much joy as these kinds of limitations will be spelt out in the terms and conditions.
-Though if you feel they are particularly inconvenient and you weren’t made aware of them when you signed the contract you may still have a case.
+Though if you feel they are particularly onerous and you weren’t made aware of them when you signed the contract you may still have a case.